Playthings of the Gods

 How to Cite

 De Kesel, M. (2024).
 Playthings of the Gods: On the “Magic Circle” Metaphor in Johan Huizinga’s Homo Ludens.
-Into the Magic Circle: Rethinking Homo Ludens, 1(1).
-Retrieved from https://intothemagiccircle.org/article/view/18869
+Into the Magic Circle: Rethinking Homo Ludens, 1(1). https://intothemagiccircle.org/article/view/18869